hazelcast/hazelcast-reference-manual/src/Preface.md

 Support for Hazelcast is provided via <a href="https://github.com/hazelcast/hazelcast/issues" target="_blank">GitHub</a>, <a href="https://groups.google.com/forum/#!forum/hazelcast" target="_blank">Mail Group</a> and <a href="http://www.stackoverflow.com" target="_blank">StackOverflow</a>

-For information on the commercial support for Hazelcast and Hazelcast Enterprise, please see
+For information on the commercial support for Hazelcast IMDG and Hazelcast IMDG Enterprise, please see
 <a href="https://hazelcast.com/pricing/" target="_blank">hazelcast.com</a>.

 ## Release Notes

-Please refer to the <a href="http://docs.hazelcast.org/docs/release-notes/" target="_blank">Release Notes document</a> for the new features, enhancements and fixes performed for each Hazelcast release.
+Please refer to the <a href="http://docs.hazelcast.org/docs/release-notes/" target="_blank">Release Notes document</a> for the new features, enhancements and fixes performed for each Hazelcast IMDG release.

-## Contributing to Hazelcast
+## Contributing to Hazelcast IMDG

-You can contribute to the Hazelcast code, report a bug, or request an enhancement.
+You can contribute to the Hazelcast IMDG code, report a bug, or request an enhancement.
 Please see the following resources.

 - <a href="https://hazelcast.atlassian.net/wiki/display/COM/Developing+with+Git" target="_blank">Developing with Git</a>: Document that explains the branch mechanism of Hazelcast and how to request changes.
 - <a href="https://hazelcast.atlassian.net/wiki/display/COM/Hazelcast+Contributor+Agreement" target="_blank">Hazelcast Contributor Agreement form</a>: Form that each contributing developer needs to fill and send back to Hazelcast.